-Salt Lake City, Utah was the meeting site for thousands of cleaned up equine veterinarians this past weekend.
+Salt Lake City, Utah, was the meeting site for thousands of cleaned-up equine veterinarians this past weekend.
 I wore my new jeans but kept my comfortable cowboy boots on.

-The trade show covered a football sized convention room and had all the toys every vet would want to buy for their practice.
+The trade show covered a football-sized convention room and had all the toys every vet would want to buy for their practice.

 There is nothing else to say about the meeting except it is frustrating to listen to the other veterinarians talk about equine dentistry as if the horse is just an object that needs to be immobilized through profound sedation and speculum use.
-Of the 150 veterinarians crammed into the room for the round table discussions, I felt that I was the only one who wants to work WITH the horses to clear up their dental issues.
+Of the 150 veterinarians crammed into the room for the round table discussions, I felt that I was the only one who wanted to work WITH the horses to clear up their dental issues.

 I am sure there are more vets out there who, like me, want to treat the horse as a living being with thoughts and feelings.
 Maybe you know of one.
 If you do, please let them know that I have a school teaching this method you all see us do with your horses.
 Send them my way, and let’s together preserve horsemanship-based equine dentistry.